 email@example.com Continuously updated all day, every day!

-- Boxing Buzz
+- Boxing Beat

 and make sure you're getting the latest updates.

 Last night at the UIC Pavilion in Chicago, Illinois, veteran female fighter Rita Figueroa dropped a six round decision to Kita Watkins ( 57-56 on all three cards) .
 After the light welterweight bout, Figueroa was taken to a nearby hospital where she has undergone brain surgery.
 Figueroa is in Intensive Care Unit at this time.
 All her family, friends and fans wish her a full recovery.

 By Alexey Potapov

 In a walk-out bout in Nuremberg, former WBO heavyweight champion Sergey Lyakhovich (24-3, 15 KOs) scored a first round annihilation of Jeremy Bates (22-17-1, 18 KOs).
 The bout was waved off after Lyakhovich connected with a big left hand.

 Feature story by Mariano A. Agmi